Automotive industry in Argentina: Passenger vehicle production

 Toyota Argentina S.A. is the industry leader, having ranked as Argentina’s top motor vehicle producer since 2016.
 Toyota is also Argentina’s largest industrial exporter, driving not only 51% of the country’s motor vehicle exports but also 5% of all Argentine exports in the first half of 2025.

 Local production started in 1997 at Zárate in Buenos Aires province with 800 employees and annual production of 10,000 units, half of which were exported to Brazil.
 Today, the Zárate plant has 6,000 employees and assembled over 170,000 units of the Hilux pickup truck and SW4 SUV in 2024.
 Eighty percent of Toyota's local production is exported to 22 countries in Latin America and the Caribbean.
-In February 2024, Toyota announced a USD $50 million investment to start local assembly of the Hiace van using imported kits from Japan.
+In February 2024, Toyota announced a US$50 million investment to start local assembly of the Hiace van using imported kits from Japan.
 Hiace exports from Zárate to Brazil started in September 2025.

 Stellantis Argentina S.A. assembled over 140,000 vehicles in 2024, primarily of Fiat Cronos and Peugeot 208 subcompact cars.
 The company’s history in Argentina dates back to 1954 when predecessor Fiat Automobiles S.p.A. started producing tractors in the country.
 Stellantis today operates assembly plants at El Palomar in Buenos Aires province and Ferreyra in Córdoba province.
 In September 2025, the El Palomar facility reached a historical milestone by producing over 3,000,000 vehicles encompassing over 80 different models and versions across the Peugeot, Citroën, and Fiat brands.

-The Stellantis Group has committed over USD $600 million of its global investment planning cycle to its operations in Argentina with a USD $270 million investment at El Palomar announced in April 2024 and a further USD $385 million at Ferreyra in September 2024.
+The Stellantis Group has committed over US$600 million of its global investment planning cycle to its operations in Argentina with a US$270 million investment at El Palomar announced in April 2024 and a further US$385 million at Ferreyra in September 2024.
 The Ferreyra investment was notable in supporting the facility’s role as a South American assembly hub for pickup trucks, starting with production of the mid-sized Fiat Titano in May 2025, and production of a locally developed 2.2 litre MultiJet turbodiesel I4 engine for use across multiple Stellantis vehicles; altogether the new production capabilities at Ferreyra are expected to generate 1,800 new jobs.